 RCTC's Natural Science Associate in Science degree program is designed to articulate with a four year degree in the sciences.
-Currently we are working on an articulation with Minnesota State University, Mankato for their Bachelor of Arts in Chemistry.
+RCTC has a specific articulation with Minnesota State University, Mankato for their Bachelor of Arts in Chemistry.
 This two-year degree includes basic science curriculum to fulfill many requirements for pre-professional programs such as medicine, dentistry, pharmacy, chiropractic, and engineering.
 Students are strongly encouraged to check with the professional school(s) of their choice to ensure that specific requirements are fulfilled.